vvinston/functional-helpers/README.md

 ## Predicate wrappers

 To make them interchangeable, similar way as it happens at [Google](https://github.com/google/guava/blob/master/guava/src/com/google/common/base/Functions.java) with their function implementation, this toolbox provides support to wrap Predicate into Function and the way back.
 This works both way with one and two argument versions of them.
+The following mappings are possible:

+- Function -> Preditace
+- Preditace -> Function
+- BiFunction -> BiPreditace
+- BiPreditace -> BiFunction

 ## Examples